-4.1 Pool & Swim Assessments
+4.1.
+Pool & swim assessments

-Pool days provide an opportunity for coaches to assess children's individual swimming skill in a tepid pool without the complication of surf conditions.
-There will be lots of fun games for the younger age-groups, aiming to increase confidence in the water.
-Athletes over the age of 9 years can bring fins.
+Pool assessments provide an opportunity for coaches to assess children's individual swimming skill in a tepid pool without the complication of surf conditions.
 The criteria for each age-group certificate are set by Surf Life Saving NZ and the swim component must be completed in one continuous swim.
 Stopping is not allowed.